-Unless otherwise noted or titled, all courses are held at Hamilton Valley Field Station, located on the border of Mammoth Cave National Park near Bowling Green, Kentucky.
+Unless otherwise noted or titled, all courses are based out of Hamilton Valley Field Station, located on the border of Mammoth Cave National Park near Bowling Green, Kentucky.
+Please see the logistics tab for more information about preparing for your course and stay at Hamilton Valley Field Station.

 Instructor: Mr. David Kem

-David Kem is the park manager at Nolin Lake State Park in Mammoth Cave, Kentucky.
-He is a graduate of Western Kentucky University with a B.S. and an M.S. in Biology.
+David Kem is the assistant park manager at Cumberland Falls State Resort Park in Corbin, Kentucky.
+He is a graduate of Western Kentucky University with a B.S. and an M.S. in biology.
 David is a former park guide and environmental educator at Mammoth Cave National Park, where he earned the 2013 Ed Bishop Award for Research and the 2014 Guide of the Year award.
-He is the author of "The Kentucky Cave Wars: the Century that Shaped Mammoth Cave National Park," a member of the Cave Research Foundation, and a volunteer with Program Services at Mammoth Cave National Parks.
+He is the author of "The Kentucky Cave Wars: the Century that Shaped Mammoth Cave National Park," a member of the Cave Research Foundation, and a volunteer with Program Services at Mammoth Cave National Park.

 Instructor: Mr. Bruce Hatcher

-Bruce Hatcher graduated from the University of Kentucky with a B.A. in Geology and received his M.S. in Geosciences from Western Kentucky University (WKU).
-Bruce’s interest in caves began at an early age while attending an elementary school program sponsored by WKU.
+Bruce Hatcher’s interest in caves began at an early age while attending an elementary school program sponsored by Western Kentucky University (WKU).
 He grew up only a few miles outside of Mammoth Cave National Park and began caving regularly at the age of 12.
 He began guiding tours in Mammoth Onyx Cave at Kentucky Down Under when he was 14 years old.
-His guiding legacy has continued to this day and also includes former work at Hidden River Cave and part time duty at Mammoth Cave National Park.
-Currently, he is a full-time employee of the State of Kentucky where he currently works as an Environmental Scientist for the Division of Water’s Bowling Green Regional Office.
+His guiding legacy has continued to this day and also includes former work at Hidden River Cave and continued part time duty at Mammoth Cave National Park.
+Bruce graduated from the University of Kentucky with a B.A. in Geology and received his M.S. in Geosciences from WKU.
+He is a full time employee of the State of Kentucky where he currently works as an Environmental Scientist for the Division of Water’s Bowling Green Regional Office.
 He is also a current member of the Cave Research Foundation.